brentlintner/linus/README.md

 ### Bugs

-*   Fix not saving a session if resume is set but no sessions exist
 *   Ensure that mdir -p is used when creating a new file from a file reference

 ### Chores